History of slavery in Georgia: Pre-colonial period

-Native Americans did not commonly enslave members of their own and other tribes before Europeans arrived but this practice became common after European intrusion, continuing into the 1800s; slaves might or might not be adopted eventually, especially if enslaved as children; and the enslavement was rarely if ever hereditary.
-Native American slaves were most often captives from wars; captives bartered from other tribes, sometimes at great distances; or children sold by their parents during famines.
-However, there were differences between the types of captivity.
-European slavery was specifically focused on economic profitability, racism, and the concept of racial inferiority, something that had not been present in Native American societies prior to contact.
+Native Americans enslaved members of their own and other tribes before Europeans arrived (and afterwards, continuing into the 1800s); slaves might or might not be adopted eventually, especially if enslaved as children; and the enslavement might or might not be hereditary.
+Native American slaves included captives from wars and slave raids; captives bartered from other tribes, sometimes at great distances; children sold by their parents during famines; and men and women who staked themselves in gambling when they had nothing else, which put them into servitude in some cases for life.
+However, there were differences between the styles of slavery.
+European slavery was specifically focused racism and the concept of racial inferiority, something that had not been documented in Native American societies prior to contact.

 Colonial America (1526–1765)

 The life of a slave in Colonial America differed greatly depending on the colony, nature of work, the size of the enslaved workforce, temperament, and the power of the enslaver.
 Additionally there had been a variety of psychological experiences of those that experienced slavery from birth, versus those born free, and differences across the different ethnicities.

 The first enslaved Africans in Georgia arrived in 1526 with Lucas Vázquez de Ayllón's establishment of San Miguel de Gualdape on the current Georgia coast, after failing to establish the colony on the Carolina coast.
-They rebeled and lived with indigenous people, destroying the colony in less than 2 months.
+They rebelled and lived with indigenous people, destroying the colony in less than two months.

 Two centuries later, Georgia was the last of the Thirteen Colonies to be established and the furthest south (Florida was not one of the Thirteen Colonies).
 Founded in the 1730s, Georgia's powerful backers did not object to slavery as an institution, but their business model was to rely on labor from Britain (primarily England's poor) and they were also concerned with security, given the closeness of then Spanish Florida, and Spain's regular offers to enemy-slaves to revolt or escape.
 Despite agitation for slavery, it was not until a defeat of the Spanish by Georgia colonials in the 1740s that arguments for opening the colony to slavery intensified.
 To staff the rice plantations and settlements, Georgia's proprietors relented in 1751, and African slavery grew quickly.
 After becoming a royal colony, in the 1760s Georgia began importing slaves directly from Africa.

+In the winter of 1760, Henry Ellis, the second Royal Governor of the colony of Georgia (1758-1760) retired from his position and returned to Britain from the Americas.
+Soon after his arrival, he sold a young enslaved male servant that had accompanied him on the long voyage, to a man called Pickering Robinson.
+This young man came to be known as Joseph Robinson.